JohnNorquay/devfactory-distributed/README.md

 devfactory setup-github
 ```

-Then add these secrets to your GitHub repo:
+Then add this secret to your GitHub repo:
 - `ANTHROPIC_API_KEY` - Your Anthropic API key
-- `SENDGRID_API_KEY` - For email notifications
-- `NOTIFY_EMAIL` - Where to send notifications

 ### Start Workers